sepehrfakour/express-react-shop/readme.md

 ####Run either `heroku local` or `node index.js` to start the application server on localhost:5000

+##Data API

+Be sure to have postgres installed and running

+Add connection URL strig to config/db

 ##Testing

 In order to run Unit Tests use: